sadhumangal/Big_data_trading_algorithm/README.md

 This little script enables to scrap and aggregate daily data from Google Trends over a long period.

-The code is based on the unofficial API for Google Trends, available here: https://github.com/GeneralMills/pytrends As I am new in coding.
-Please feel free to contribute.
+The code is based on the unofficial API for Google Trends, available here: https://github.com/GeneralMills/pytrends As I am not experienced in coding, please feel free to contribute.

 I used Tor and stem to bypass the IP quota rate limitation.
 You need Tor browser to be running on your compunter.